 Kitchen Notes

-- If you have made a homemade hummus recipe from canned beans, you’ll notice that I left out the tahini.
-I didn’t have any so I thought I would just try the recipe without it and truth be told, I like this hummus even better.
+- If you’ve made a homemade hummus recipe from canned beans, you’ll notice that I’ve left out the tahini.
+I didn’t have any, so I thought I would try the recipe without it, and truth be told, I like this hummus even better.
 Trust me, I had no complaints from anyone else.
 If you are not familiar with tahini, it is a paste made from ground sesame seeds.
 So I will make a bold proclamation and tell you it is optional.

-- Homemade hummus is typically made in a food processor, but you can also use a blender if you do not have one.
-Another great reason to serve homemade hummus to guests is it is gluten-free so those with the most common food intolerances can enjoy hummus with abandon!
+- Homemade hummus is typically made in a food processor, but a blender can also be used as an alternative if one is not available.
+Another great reason to serve homemade hummus to guests is that it is gluten-free, allowing those with the most common food intolerances to enjoy hummus with confidence.

 Ingredients for Easy Homemade Hummus without Tahini